SebastianTirsen/ms4-vintage-furniture/README.md

 **Footer Social Media Icons / Links**

-Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each one had a hover affect of the orange branding color.
+Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab.

-Each item opened a new tab when clicked as expected and correct hover color was present.
+Each item opened a new tab when clicked as expected.

-**Footer Contact Information**
+**Footer Quick Links**

-Testing was performed on the phone number in the contact information section of the footer to ensure behaviour was as expected.
+Testing was performed on the links in the Quick Links section of the footer to ensure behaviour was as expected.

+Each link redirected to the correct page when clicked as expected.

 ### Validator Testing